holochain/holochain-wasmer/README.md

 - Holochain HDK needs to use the `holochain_wasmer_guest` functions to wrap externs in something ergonomic for happ developers
 - Happ developers need to be broadly aware of how to send cleanly serializable inputs and work with serde

+## Fuzz testing

+There is a docker build for fuzz testing but it requires changes to be made to the _docker host_.

+These changes will be alerted to you when you run the fuzz docker box, hopefully they are minimal and most of what the fuzzer needs is handled by docker.

+Recommended that you make backups of any files it asks you to change as they can be performance/security sensitive.

 ### Holochain core

 #### Being a good wasm host